w3c/rdf-star-wg/docs/miniCore.md

 ### Use Cases

-I interpret this consensus as not just about some syntax, but as about the most important use cases:
+This option is not just about some syntax, but is about the most important use cases:

 - annotating a statement with administrative or qualifying metadata
 - support for multiplicity in LPG-style edge annotation
-- and both of that with intuitive and easy to use syntax.
+- intuitive and easy to use syntax

-What is missing is support for annotating multiple triples in one go, i.e. support for graphs, but lets ignore that for now.
+This option is missing support for annotating multiple triples in one go (i.e., support for graphs), but let's ignore that for now.

 ### Intuitive Semantics